Donut-Mod-Team/Donut-Mod-Team.github.io/content/docs/Contribution guidelines/future_improvements.md

   Future improvements to the project.
 ---

-Are you wondering how you can contribute to the project?
-Look no further!
-If you have any ideas how to improve or add to the project as it currently is, this is the place for you.
+If you are looking to add to the project, or simply want to describe missing features, working with us is most easily done through GitHub.

+To discuss an issue, or something missing, adding a GitHub issue [here](https://github.com/Donut-Mod-Team/donut-mod/issues) will peak our interest, and we will get back to you as soon as possible.

+As for contributing to the project yourself, forking the repository and adding a pull request will allow us to review what you have done, and discuss it internally within the team.